UNCG-CSE/G_Suite_Metrics/README.md

 Required modules:

-•	pip install pandas
+•	pip install pandas:
 Useful for various data scrubbing functionality.

-•	pip install numpy
+•	pip install numpy:
 Used to perform the basic statistical analysis

-•	pip install scipy
+•	pip install scipy :
 The stats in scipy are used for the distibution modelling

-•	pip install matplotlib
+•	pip install matplotlib :
 Used for the plots

-•	Fb Prophet
+•	Fb Prophet :
 Used for Predictive time series analysis.

 Team Name: